erikh/git-shining/README.md

 JSON is a JSON array of integers, from 0-10, which coordinate to shading in the graph (made possible by filing more commits for brighter shades).
 It is easy to consume, post-process, and generate, but a little hard to edit.

 TXT is an easier format to hand-edit.
-It is simply a well-aligned grid of integers, which you can set from 0-`A` (`A` is 10 here) to affects shading.
+It is simply a well-aligned grid of integers, which you can set from 0-`A` (`A` is 10 here) to affect shading.

 The `generate-config` sub-command can generate both formats for hand-editing, and the `render-font` command has switches to modify target configuration output.

 ## Troubleshooting

 -   If you upload twice, you must fully delete the old repository and re-create it.
 Force pushes will not clear the graph.
--   There is no functionality (yet) to set the origin date, it just works off the current date.
 -   If you're wondering what your graph will look like before you push to GitHub, try the `build` sub-command which will generate a HTML mock of the graph you can load into your browser.
 You can hover over each square to get the expected date.

 ## Future Plans